JunbeomL22/letsberational/README.md

 - **Paper**: "Let's Be Rational" by Peter Jäckel, March 25, 2016
 - **Cody's Algorithm**: "Rational Chebyshev approximations for the error function" (Math.
 Comp., 1969, PP. 631-638)

-## License

-This is a Java port of Peter Jäckel's original C++ implementation.

 ## Notes